Bathinda: Religion

 Hinduism is the majority religion in Bathinda city with 62.61% people following the faith.
 Sikhism is the second most popular religion in the city which is followed by 35.04% of the people.
 Minorities are Muslims, Christians, Buddhists and Jains.
 Sikhs count for 70.89% of the population in Bathinda District on a whole in spite of not being a majority in the city.

 Geography and climate

 Bathinda is in the northwestern region of India and is a part of the Indo-Gangetic alluvial plains.
 The exact cartographic co-ordinates of Bathinda are 30.20°N 74.95°E. It has an average elevation of 201 metres (660 ft).

 Bathinda's climate corresponds to semi-arid with high variation between summer and winter temperatures.
-Average annual rainfall is relatively low, in a range of 20 mm to 40 mm.
+Average annual rainfall is relatively low, in a range of 20 cm to 40 cm.